jellison8640/site/docs/guilds-1.md

 # Introduction

 In this document, I'll share some of the steps I've taken to analyze several years of waterbird surveys at Estero La Cruz in Bahía de Kino, Sonora.
-This document will show work that I've done with shorebirds, even though I have analyzed the other guilds.
+This document shows a sample of the work that I've done, using shorebirds as the example, even though I have analyzed the other waterbird guilds.
-When initially working with the data, I started with different GLMs and tried to use multiple variables to take advantage of the various data we collect at each survey.
-I was having trouble finding a model that was seemingly a good fit.
-As I began using more complex statistically models, I ultimately found myself following the advice to keep it all as simple as possible.
 The goal of this document is to share my attempt to answer the question:
 **Has the number of birds at Estero La Cruz changed over time?**

 ```
 ## Warning: package 'knitr' was built under R version 3.6.3